Zliced13/Clear-Terminal_Cmdlet/README.md

 # Clear-Terminal

-A simple cmdlet for PowerShell Core (and 5.0) that completely clears your terminal, leaving nothing behind unlike the built-in `Clean-Host` cmdlet.
+A simple cmdlet for PowerShell Core (and 5.0) that completely clears your terminal, leaving nothing behind unlike the built-in `Clear-Host` cmdlet.

 ___NOTE: This is for Microsoft Windows 32bit/64bit **only**.___